fullstack-development/developers-roadmap/frontend/junior-1/html.md

    * `caption`
    * `scope`
    * `display: table`, `table-cell`, `table-row` etc.
 * What is the difference between a checkbox and a radio button?
-How do you group multiple radio buttons?
+How do you group radio buttons?
 * What is the `<label>` tag and how is it used?
 * What is BEM and why is it useful?
    * Block